-If your safety inspection turns up any issues, have Bemac take care of the mechanical repair on the spot.
+If your safety inspection turns up any issues like a side mirror not working, have Bemac take care of the mechanical repair on the spot.
 Our professional mechanics are experts at speedy, effective repair of car engines, brakes, exhaust systems, tires and wheels, and more.

 Warning Signs You Need a Tune-Up